eesmer/DebianDC/Documentation/decisions/0005-UI-Stack.md

 - **netsurf-gtk** is used as the default viewer for HTML reports

-> For the decision log on this choice, see: `Documantation/decisions/0003-report-viewer-decision.md`
+> For the decision doc on this choice, see: `Documantation/decisions/0003-report-viewer-decision.md`

 ## UI Flow